Local Authors in the Bay Area

 Here are a few local authors of books for teens whose books and events your student might want to check out:

-Stacey Lee lives in the South Bay Area and is the recipient of the Asian Pacific American Library Association Literature Award.
-Her most recent historical novel, The Downstairs Girl, is recommended summer reading for Palo Alto High School, while Outrun the Moon tells the story of a Chinese-American teen who survives the 1906 San Francisco earthquake.
+- Stacey Lee lives in the South Bay Area and is the recipient of the Asian Pacific American Library Association Literature Award.
+Palo Alto High School recommends her most recent historical novel, The Downstairs Girl, as summer reading, while Outrun the Moon tells the story of a Chinese-American teen who survives the 1906 San Francisco earthquake.

-Randy Ribay teaches English at a Bay Area school and loves to hike local trails.
+- Randy Ribay teaches English at a Bay Area school and loves to hike local trails.
 His most recent novel, Patron Saints of Nothing, tells the story of a Filipino-American teen who investigates his cousin’s murder.
-It was selected as a finalist for the National Book Award, LA Times Book Prize, Edgar Award for YA, and CILIP Carnegie Medal.
+The National Book Award, LA Times Book Prize, Edgar Award for YA, and CILIP Carnegie Medal selected it as a finalist .

-Misa Sugiura’s recent novel, This Time Will Be Different, follows a Japanese-American teen who wrestles with her family’s decision to sell their flower shop to a family who swindled her grandparents when thousands of Japanese Americans were sent to internment camps during WWII.
-Misa lives in the Silicon Valley, where her novels are set.
+- Misa Sugiura’s recent novel, This Time Will Be Different, follows a Japanese-American teen who wrestles with her family’s decision to sell their flower shop to a family who swindled her grandparents when thousands of Japanese Americans were sent to internment camps during WWII.
+Misa’s novels are set in Silicon Valley, where she lives.

-Parker Peevyhouse attended a local high school and still lives in the Bay Area.
-Her first novel, Where Futures End, was named a “Best Book for Teens” by the New York Public Library and the Chicago Public Library.
-Her most recent science fiction puzzle-thriller is Strange Exit, which follows teens who are trapped in a failing simulation.
+- Parker Peevyhouse attended a local high school and still lives in the Bay Area.
+The New York Public Library and the Chicago Public Library named her first novel, Where Futures End, a “Best Book for Teens” by the.
+Her most recent science fiction puzzle-thriller is Strange Exit, which follows teens trapped in a failing simulation.